vijishmadhavan/Crop-CLIP/README.md

 # Crop-CLIP

-**Search subjects/objects inside a image using simple text description and get cropped results.**
+**Search subjects/objects in an image using simple text description and get cropped results.**

 ## "Search Query - Crop!"